Bhikhari Thakur: Theatrical company

 In those days, due to Parda system, it was very hard for women to perform in plays, Bhikhari Thakur included the Launda dancers to cast them as women in his plays.
 Later it became one of the greatest attractions of his plays.
 In January 2021 government of India felicitated Ramchandra Manjhi, a Launda dancer of his company with Padma Shri, the fourth highest civilian honour of India.

 Works

-Bhikhari Thakur's works were mostly based on the problems of society like plight of the migrants and women, poverty etc. Thakur published almost 3 dozen books and booklets in his career.
+Bhikhari Thakur's works were mostly based on the problems of society like the plight of migrants and women, and poverty.
+Thakur published almost 3 dozen books and booklets in his career.

 His published and unpublished works were compiled by Bhikhari Thakur Aashram and published in three parts as Bhikhari Thakur Granthavali.
 The first part was published in 1979 in which his five plays are compiled namely, Bidesiya, Bhai Birodh, Beti Bechwa, Kaljug Prem and Radheshyam Bahar.
 The second part was published in 1986 in which five more plays are there, namely Putra Badh, Gabarghichor, Nanad-Bhaujai, Ganga Asnan and Bidhwa Bilaap.
 The third and last part has his other plays, songs and monologues.

 Issues raised

+In Thakur's work there was a hidden protest against the oppressive, feudal, casteist and patriarchal system.
+The main issue that he raised were migration, poverty, mismatch marriages.

 Migration

-Migration and it's impact on the society were the central issues that Thakur raised through his works.
+Migration and its impact on the society were the central issues that Thakur raised through his works.
 Most of his works like Bidesiya and Gabarghichor were based on migration.